sindresorhus/awesome/readme.md

 - [Quantum Computing](https://github.com/desireevl/awesome-quantum-computing#readme) - Computing which utilizes quantum mechanics and qubits on quantum computers.
 - [Theoretical Computer Science](https://github.com/mostafatouny/awesome-theoretical-computer-science#readme) - The interplay of computer science and pure mathematics, distinguished by its emphasis on mathematical rigour and technique.
 - [Conversational AI](https://github.com/jyguyomarch/awesome-conversational-ai#readme) - Build awesome chatbots and digital assistants.
+- [Generative AI](https://github.com/steven2358/awesome-generative-ai#readme) - Create unique content of any kind, from text to images to audio.

 ## Big Data